uol-soc-teachingrepos/COMP2421-Numerical-Computation/README.md

 ### Summative coursework

 There are two pieces of coursework for this module.
 Each is worth 20% of your module grade.
 Coursework will be submitted via Gradescope.
 The dates are tentative at this stage and are subject to change.

+**Feedback** will be provided in tutorials and written group feedback.

 <table class="colwidths-auto table">
 	<caption>Summative coursework timetable</caption>